atholcomb/projects/README.md

-# Projects
+### Projects
-Repo contains current projects that have been completed
+Repo is a set of projects that I created and have completed